strang3nt/Telegraft/docs/report/outline.md

  - explore how the actor model can be used to implement the Raft algorithm.
  - cockroachDB vs Cassandra:
    - are all replicas really consistent at any time? (stress test)
-   - speed (how many successfull actions in a fixed amount of time)
+   - speed (how many successful actions in a fixed amount of time)
    - observe behavior against different number of replicas

-Tipical workload of a chat application: many writes (messages sent) and much more periodic small reads (messages received).
+Typical workload of a chat application: many writes (messages sent) and much more periodic small reads (messages received).

 # Work product